Technologicat/mcpyrate/repl.md

 This way the rest of the options go to the Python interpreter itself, and the ``-m example`` to the ``macropython`` bootstrapper.

-## FAQ
+## Questions & Answers

 ### `@macro` is convenient, why is it only available in the REPL?

+The answer is twofold:

-Welcome to the through-the-looking-glass world of the REPL, where every time a complete input is entered is macro-expansion time.
+ 1. Welcome to the through-the-looking-glass world of the REPL, where every time a complete input is entered is macro-expansion time.

     The `@macro` utility hooks into the REPL session's macro expander.
-The same trick does not work in a source file, because that `macro(f)` call is technically a run-time thing.
+The same simple trick does not work in a source file, because that `macro(f)` call is technically a run-time thing.
 When a module reaches run-time, the macro expander has already exited, and no more macro invocations remain.

-Allowing to invoke a macro in the same module where it is defined requires a multi-pass compilation strategy.
-See `with phase`.
+    Allowing to invoke a macro in the same source file where it is defined requires a multi-phase compilation strategy. `mcpyrate` **does** support this, but the syntax is a bit different; see [multi-phase compilation](README.md#multi-phase-compilation) (a.k.a. `with phase`).

+    The *self-macro-import* syntax, `from __self__ import macros, ...`, which is used by `with phase`, is also available in the REPL, but that's a bit long to type in an interactive session.

+    So in the spirit of *practicality beats purity* - just as `from ... import *` is considered ok for interactive use - the `@macro` decorator is a shorthand that achieves the effect of a self-macro-import (via a different mechanism, but that's an implementation detail).

+ 2. Syntactic conventions.
+It is a macropythonic tradition, started by the original `macropy`, that in macro-enabled Python, macros must be explicitly imported at the use site.
+In Python, *explicit is better than implicit*, so it was very pythonic to make the design choice this way.

+    `mcpy` took the idea further, by making macro definitions into regular functions - so that the definition site has no indication for a function actually being a macro (other than its slightly curious choice of parameters).
+This has a number of advantages; the bare syntax transformer becomes easily accessible (it's simply the function itself!), and importantly, a hiding place for magic vanishes.
+In `mcpy`, **there is no macro registry**; there are only the current expander instance's macro bindings.
+Upon a closer look, that's just a `dict` that maps strings (the macro names) to regular functions (the macro definitions).

+    At the macro definition site, the absence of a special marker itself very strongly suggests there is no magic going on. *What you see is what you get.* `mcpyrate` has chosen to follow this tradition.

+    Hence a `@macro` decorator is not really an appropriate solution, because that's a *definition-site* thing; and in `mcpyrate`, just like in `mcpy`, a function actually being a macro is a *use-site* thing.
+So, what we actually need is a syntax to indicate - at the use site - that we want to bind a specific function as a macro.
+In `mcpyrate`, the *macro-import* fulfills this role, just like it does in `macropy` and in `mcpy`.

+    There's the minor problem that in the REPL, there is no module name that represents the session itself.
+So from which module to import macros defined in the REPL?
+We recognize this situation from multi-phase compilation: it is completely analogous with a source file importing macros from itself, with the collection of already entered REPL inputs playing the role of the previous phase.
+This is a general solution that fits the macropythonic tradition.

+    So rather than add a `@macro` decorator to the rest of the system, we have made the REPL support the *self-macro-import* syntax, and provided `@macro` as a convenient shorthand for interactive use.